progmaticltd/homebox/docs/10-prepare-your-target.md

 This section describes the process from a freshly installed Debian distribution, without any user.
 You can go to the next section if your system already have a dedicated user with an SSH connection and root access.

+It is relevant whatever you are using a live system or a virtual machine for development.

 ## Create an installation user